slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 I did shorten the video to maintain brevity but note that the actual time to receive a shell would be longer.
 Oh and please do ignore the watermark.

 ## Conclusion
-So the burning question now would be how is this attack even possible in the first place if Cylance SmartAV does everything it claims?
+So the burning question now would be how can a _meterpreter_ payload execute in the first place if Cylance SmartAV does everything it claims?

 The answer to that question lies here: